SSP Enhancement Scheme

 Care workers may also be eligible for the Self-isolation support scheme if they are getting benefits.

-Final arrangements are being made for the scheme to go live.
 It is the individual’s responsibility to only apply and claim for either the self-isolation payment or the SSP enhancement scheme.